AshveryaSinghal/Music_page/README.md

-# Spotify_Clone
-Clone of Spotify made using JavaScript (JS), HTML, CSS
+A music webpage made using JavaScript (JS), HTML, CSS